GoogleCloudPlatform/pgadapter/README.md

 ## Note

-Currently PGAdapter is in public preview, but there are required dependencies that are not publicly available yet.
-Please fill out this form (https://goo.gle/PostgreSQL-interface) to start the process for getting whitelisted to have access to the Postgres specific dependencies.
+Currently PGAdapter is in public preview.
+Please [sign-up](https://goo.gle/PostgreSQL-interface) to get access to the Cloud Spanner PostgreSQL interface.